-Another summer of sports is upon us: test cricket, Wimbledon, Royal Ascot, the British Grand prix, for many people these events mark out the tempo of the British sporting summer.
+Another summer of sports is upon us: test cricket, Wimbledon, Royal Ascot, and the British Grand Prix, for many people these events mark out the tempo of the British sporting summer.
 Add in one-off events such as the football world cup, and dedicated sports fans have a busy summer coming up.

 Work with what your team likes:

 Of all the summer sporting events the football World Cup has the biggest popularity, but as always in business, it’s important to know the people working with you.
 If your team includes half the members of a local hockey team, they may be far more excited by the women’s Hockey World Cup, which starts in London on July 21st.

 Knowing your staff is also important if you plan to make arrangements to allow workers to watch matches, either with time off or in the workplace – German team members for example will want to watch different matches than English staff.
 This is not just about giving people what they want, it also makes sure that you don’t accidentally discriminate on grounds of nationality.